RealNumberI/streaming-03-rabbitmq/README.md

 - [Using Python environments in VS Code](https://code.visualstudio.com/docs/python/environments)

 ## Multiple Terminals Screenscot
-### Here my emit and listen don't line up perfectly because I was playing with it in VS Code to see if I could get it to listen also, and it did!
+### Here my "emit" and "listen" lines don't line up perfectly because I was playing with it in VS Code to see if I could get it to listen also, and it did!

 ![Multiple terminals]( Screenshot-Multiple-terminals.png )